Zuntara/Arduino.Pentair/README.md

 Through the callback function you can submit the pump data to where-ever you want.

+    // set a callback method for when a pump status changes pentair.SetCallback(OnPumpChanged);

+    // Gets called when there is a change in attributes on the given pump void OnPumpChanged(Pump myPump) {

+	    Serial.print("Pump "); Serial.print(myPump.pump); Serial.println(" has been changed.");
+	    Serial.print("RPM: "); Serial.print(myPump.rpm); Serial.println(" is reported.");

+        // Call a HTTP client or send it over TCP/UDP to somewhere if you like....

+    }

 ## Contribute

 Feel free to contribute to this library.

-You may create pull requests for other commands to the pump, I also need to create an interface to communicate with a phone or app on the desktop over bluetooth or a network.
+You may create pull requests for other commands to the pump (if I've missed some), I also need to create an interface to communicate with a phone or app on the desktop over bluetooth or a network.

 ## Usage

-Initialize the Pentair class and give the RX and TX pin numbers of your RS485 module.
+Initialize the Pentair class and give the RX and TX pin numbers of your RS485 module (I have the RS-485 Shield from linksprite).

-call ProcessIncommingSerialMessages()  in the loop() function to retrieve the bytes from the RS485 interface, the library will then parse it and call the defined callback function (through 'SetCallback(PumpChanged)' for example) which will hold the pump information.
+Call *ProcessIncommingSerialMessages()*  in the *loop()* function to retrieve the bytes from the RS485 interface, the library will then parse it and call the defined callback function (through '*SetCallback(PumpChanged)*' for example) which will hold all pump information.

 Commands that are available: